(now the Duquesne Brewery Clock)

 The Duquesne Brewing Company ceased operation in 1972 and the brewery buildings were eventually sold.
 Since the sale of the brewery, the giant clock, has been used as premium advertising space for numerous corporations.

 Visible from over a mile away and brightly lit in the evening, the clock face has promoted Stroh’s Beer, Iron City Beer, WTAE-TV, Equitable Gas and, most recently, the AT&T Corporation.
+It underwent a $44,000 renovation in 1999.
+Since 2017 the clock has been running without any corporate advertisement.

 Almost ninety years of age, the city's landmark timepiece continues to tick off the hours and minutes with the same precision as it did back in the days when it was known world-wide as Pittsburgh's "Coca-Cola Clock."